 - Involvement in local parish. - Novels, dramas, music and films which reflect on moral, ethical & religious issues. - Observe national and international media related news items which relate to moral and ethical issues. - Follow national referendum debates which involve state & religious perspectives.

 Religious Education in St Peters

-- All students participate in religious education in St Peters - We offer both exam and non-exam religion in School - The students' involvement in religious education ranges from discussion and debate to research which builds on their knowledge
+- All students participate in religious education in St Peters - We offer both exam and non-exam religion in School debate to research which builds on their knowledge